 Precise cosmological measurements coupled with astronomical evidence tell us we live in a universe made up of contributions of 68% from ‘dark energy’, responsible for the accelerating expansion of the Universe, 5% baryonic ‘normal’ matter, and the remaining 27% from a ‘dark matter’ component.
 However, the nature of the dark elements remain unknown.
 My research focus is the experimental search for dark matter.
 Weakly Interacting Massive Particles (WIMPs) are compelling candidates for dark matter and would be present today as the glue holding galaxies together.
 If these WIMPs were to collide with an atom in a detector, the energy of the recoiling nucleus could be recorded to detect the collision.
 However, the energy would be tiny.
 Moreover, this is expected to be an extremely rare process.
 Experimental searches must then operate detectors with very low energy thresholds, and very low background from regular radioactivity that might mask the faint dark matter signal.
 This means constructing some of the most sensitive and radioactively clean detectors in the world, and operating them deep underground to shield them from cosmic radiation.
 I work on the leading experiments currently operating, and conduct R&D for the detectors of the future.
 I am a member of the LUX experiment, using xenon in a two-phase time projection chamber.
 LUX is the world's most sensitive dark matter detector, located deep underground at SURF, S. Dakota.
-I am also a member of LZ, a next-generation experiment based on the same xenon technology, that will be 100 times more sensitive to dark matter towards a first discovery.
+I am also a member of LZ, a next-generation experiment based on the same xenon technology, that will be considerably more sensitive to dark matter towards a first discovery.
 Finally, I am the chair of the Dark Matter UK (DMUK) Consortium.

 I teach the Environmental Physics (PHAS2427) lecture course for second year undergraduate students at UCL, and the Developing Effective Communication (PHAS1901) course for first year physics and medical physics undergraduate students.

 |2007||PhD||Doctor of Philosophy – Physics||University of Edinburgh|